Bowling Party Hero Banner

 Image Source

 A place where the past comes alive, and the present is a scream.
-If you're looking for a summer activity that's guaranteed to give you shivers and giggles, then look no further than this spine-tingling attraction.
+If you're looking for an activity that's guaranteed to give you shivers and giggles, then look no further than the spine-tingling Edinburgh.

 Upon entering the dungeon, you'll be transported back in time to a world of darkness and fear.
 You'll meet some of Scotland's most notorious historical figures, including the infamous Burke and Hare, who will regale you with tales of their dastardly deeds.
 And, if you're brave enough, you might even get to witness a live execution (don't worry, it's all pretend).